Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 During this time, you’ll assess progress toward goals, discuss successes and challenges, and gather feedback from various sources.
 Consider using 360-degree feedback tools to get a comprehensive view of performance.

-Remember to focus on specific examples and measurable results while also discussing behavioural competencies and soft skills development.
+Remember to focus on specific examples and measurable results while discussing the development of behavioural competencies and soft skills.

 4. Ratings & Reward Phase